North Vietnam vs South Vietnam: What's best for a 2-Week Vacation?

 Boats are the main means of transportation, and tours of the region can start in Ho Chi Minh City but we opted to travel to and stay in Can Tho, a bustling town in the heart of the delta.

 We recommend making the effort to stay at Can Tho so you are able to soak up the local Mekong Delta lifestyle rather than rush through it with herds of other tourists.

 This also enabled us to find a cheap private tour guide that met us before light so we could watch the river come to life during sunrise while floating downstream on route to one of the famous Mekong floating markets.

 Again Can Tho is easily reached by bus or taxi in about 4 hours from Ho Chi Minh.

-The Long Beach crowds can easily be escaped by diving the island’s reefs, kayaking around its bays or do as we did and explore the island’s more remote beaches and jungle backroads by moped.
+The Long Beach crowds can easily be escaped by diving the island’s reefs, kayaking around its bays, or doing as we did and exploring the island’s more remote beaches and jungle backroads by moped.

 North – Sapa, Halong Bay & Cat Ba

 Sapa is a beautiful, remote, mountainous town close to the border with China.
 Although only 380 km from Hanoi the journey can take up to 9 hours due to the winding, slow mountain roads.